adam-lynch/adam-lynch.github.io/writing/back-of-your-hand.md

 I thought it didn't matter if the street was shaped like an "S", the street data would describe it correctly.
 However, one time when I made a correct guess, the game said it wasn't and then highlighted another stretch of the same road.

 Hmm.
 It turns out that sometimes a street can be broken into multiple streets in the data, even if it's a straight road.
 I'm not sure why.
+Edit: see [Updates](#updates) for the answer.

 The desired result is that when a random street is selected by the program, all segments and points are included, so it can be correctly drawn on the screen and the distance can be measured accurately.